Johnpo34/READme_2/README.md

 # Professional READme

   ## Description
-  This project is a setup of a professional READme for a developer to use
+  This project is a professional READme generator for a user to to use to generate a READme file for one of their projects

   ## Installation
   None

   ## Usagae
-  N/A
+  You would use this on a READme for a project.

   ## Credits
   None